Decoder-Kumaran/Python-Module---1/Datatypes-String Literals.md

 ## Result:
-Thus, The Python program to read a string from the user and then print it is verified.
+Thus, The Python program to read a string from the user and then print it was executed successfully.